ajani

 The Database

 The next big server-side service is of course the database.
 Lumi primarily uses DynamoDB as its database provider and utilizes a single table design.
 There is heavy reliance on partition and sort keys and Global Secondary Indexes (GSIs).
 All of the data users can interact with is stored in this table.
 There are also a few streams that are triggered on some events for some specific keys.
-These include the relationship stream handler, moment deletion stream handler and the moment thumbnail transcoder handler.
+These include the connection stream handler, moment deletion stream handler and the moment thumbnail transcoder handler.

 The moment thumbnail transcoder listens for an insert event for a moment.
 Once an event comes in, it starts creating a thumbnail using FFMPEG and stores the resulting file in the same location and the moment in the S3 bucket.